SEIR-7-06/react_todo_walkthrough/sprints/Sprint4.md

 export default CreateTodoForm;
 ```

-Whoa.. pauuuuseee.
-Let's take a look.
-First let's look at what we're rendering:
+Let's review and focus on what we're rendering (don't type this next block, we should already have it):

 ```js
 render() {